 Residents of Vermont are known for their love of the outdoors.
 During the cold winters, skiers and snowboarders from all over the country visit Vermont to take advantage of the fresh power on the mountaintops that run through the state.
 Snowmobiling is also very popular.
-During the mild summers, resident enjoy the warm respite by hiking, fishing, and camping.
-While many of Vermont’s activities take place in the great outdoors and require two feet and considerable amount of skill, Vermont is a very rural state.
+During the mild summers, residents enjoy the warm respite by hiking, fishing, and camping.
+While many of Vermont’s activities take place in the great outdoors and require two feet and a considerable amount of skill, Vermont is a very rural state.

-The largest city is Burlington with 42,000 people and after that the population per town or city declines sharply.
+The largest city is Burlington with 42,000 people and after that, the population per town or city declines sharply.
 Since there aren’t many people, mass transportation systems are hard to justify and you need a car to get around Vermont.
 Maybe even a vehicle with four-wheel drive.
 Just make sure that when you’re driving, you’re driving with the proper insurance.
 You wouldn’t think about hitting the slopes without the proper protection.
 Don’t try to do it when driving.

 Average Auto Insurance Prices in Vermont

 Due to Vermont’s low population, reasonably safe driving record and young driver graduated licensing system, the state enjoys some of the lowest insurance rates in the nation.
 It would make sense that one of the smallest states has the lowest rates.
 It’s important to remember that while the state you live in will have some bearing on your insurance rates, insurance companies also take other factors into consideration when determining your premium.
-Things like driving record, age, car make, model and use, as well as your home address and credit score can all help lessen or increase your premium.
+Things like driving record, age, car make, model and use, as well as your home address and credit score, can all help lessen or increase your premium.
 Remember that if you aren’t pleased with one quote, you aren’t necessarily bound to that insurer.
 Shop around for the best prices.
 Here are some guidelines to help you set your expectations.

 - Current average annual auto insurance premiums in the United States: $1613.49